Library locking with XLSForm

 profile_1

-select_one cities
+select_one city

 city